 This time, her dog, Maya, was in tow.
 A snack-craving, squirrel-chasing Papillon, Maya was on her best behavior – until we found a pet-friendly restaurant and were seated for drinks.
 The problem was, seemingly every other dog owner in Polanco went to the same restaurant, so there was quite the commotion.
 Butt sniffing, barking, growling…good times.

 It wasn’t until we starting talking over drinks that I realized what a good friend Monroy truly is.
 Her positive attitude is infectious, and she convinced me to put renewed focus on completing a writing project that has been sitting in limbo for months, even years.
 I will do it!
-And when it’s done and received with the acclaim that I hope I will be, I will have Monroy – and Maya – to thank for it.
+And when it is finished and received with the acclaim that I hope I will be, I will have Monroy – and Maya – to thank for it.

 The High School Teacher